andrewwjackson/NodeJSMediaServer/README.md

 This is a fairly simple nodejs / mssql solution to off-load requests for media library items without needing to run a separate instance of Sitecore.

+## Update 2019-05-17:
+1. Fixed http logging
+2. Added ability to serve from file system
+3. Added some size checking to fix issue where file size can exceed alotted ep memory
+   * needs more work at this point to add size checking for db requests.

 ## Prerequisite

 1. An instance of Sitecore CMS